You are here

 If no previous PI has been paid under the MRCA the amount calculated in step 5 or step 8 will form the basis of the offer of a choice between a periodic payment and a lump sum.

 Note 1 The PIAMA calculator requires delegates to calculate the combined VEA/DRCA impairment points and input them into the appropriate field.
 The calculator automates the process of combining points from all MRCA conditions and then combines the VEA/DRCA points input by the delegate with the combined MRCA points to obtain a whole person impairment.
 In order to calculate the combined VEA/DRCA points (points for the ‘old conditions’) delegates should apply the following steps:

 - combine impairment points for individual DRCA conditions from highest to lowest impairment points;

 - combine impairment points for individual VEA conditions from highest to lowest impairment points;

-- combine the overall SRCA points with the overall VEA points to obtain a total rating for the ‘old conditions’
+- combine the overall DRCA points with the overall VEA points to obtain a total rating for the ‘old conditions’

 Note 2: The lifestyle factor for step 1 where interim PI is being determined is calculated using the same steps as are applied for non-transitional interim PI claims (see 5.8.4).
 In step 1 of that process the former conditions are any VEA conditions accepted before the date of the PI claim and any MRCA conditions previously determined.

-Note 3: The lifestyle factor for this step is the top of the shaded area applicable to the number of impairment points attributed to the VEA/SRCA conditions being taken account of in the calculation.
+Note 3: The lifestyle factor for this step is the top of the shaded area applicable to the number of impairment points attributed to the VEA/DRCA conditions being taken account of in the calculation.